Artists: Put On Your Own Oxygen Mask First

 As I say in my training on mental health and trauma-informed practice: Being trauma-informed starts with you.
 You learn these approaches by practicing them on yourself.

-This couldn’t be truer for artists.
 You’re not just a vending machine giving out mental health support to others; you’re a fellow human who needs support yourself.
-If you focus on showing up for others, and fail to honor your own well-being needs, you’ll run out of capacity to show up at all.
+If you focus on showing up for others, but fail to honor your own well-being needs, you’ll run out of capacity to show up at all.

 A Depletion Story

-In my first career, I toured full-time as a singer-songwriter.
-I had songs about difficult experiences, like my family’s history with domestic violence, or my own history with depression.
-Over the years, hundreds of people shared personal experiences with me because they resonated with my songs.
-Many of them shared things like histories of abuse, and followed up by saying I’m the first person they’d ever told.
+In my first career as a singer-songwriter, I had songs about difficult experiences — like my family’s history with domestic violence, or my own history with depression.
+As a result, hundreds of listeners stayed after concerts and shared their own personal experiences with me — because they’d resonated with my songs.
+Many people shared histories of depression or abuse… adding that I’m the first person they’d ever told.

 But I didn’t even consider pausing or seeking support.
 This is the work I’d dreamt of doing since I was a little girl!, and there was no chance I was going to stop.